 The highlight of the pilgrimage is the serene Hemkund Lake, considered to be a sacred Sarovar.
 Surrounded by snow-clad peaks and vibrant alpine flowers, the crystal-clear lake reflects the awe-inspiring beauty of the Himalayan surroundings.
 Hemkund Sahib is surrounded by seven snow-capped peaks, collectively known as the Hemkund Parvat

 A trip to the magical Valley of Flowers starts with getting to Haridwar, Rishikesh, or Dehradun transportation centers.
-These cities are linked by rail and air with Dehradun’s Jolly Grant airport being the closest.
+Jolly Grant airport in Dehradun is the closest with these cities being linked to it by rail and air.
 Once you get there, take a direct cab from the several transport companies or trekking organizations that will drop you off at Govindghat.

 Govindghat is the starting point for the trek and the distance from there to Ghanghriya is about 14 km.
 This tour takes about 4-5 hours, so you should start your trip around if it is 7 o’clock or even earlier.
 Ghanghriya is where the path forks, with one trail taking visitors to Hemkund Sahib, while another leads them on an enchanting journey into the Valley of Flowers.